adamghill/django-unicorn/docs/source/tutorials/mealplan/unicorn-advanced.md

 Each input is linked to a field in the component that matches the assignment.
 In other words, the `<input unicorn:model.defer="name" ...>` line is looking for a field called `name` in our component.
 (Hint: we haven't created that field yet.)

 Also, you'll notice the `defer` directive on these inputs.
-This is is done to store and save model changes until the next action gets triggered (in our case, clicking the "Save" button).
+This is is done in order to store and save model changes, but not until the next action gets triggered (in our case, clicking the "Save" button).

 ## Backend Logic